Project

 Nottingham Puppet Festival

-The 2024 Nottingham Puppet Festival is produced by the Theatre Royal & Royal Concert Hall and City Arts (Nottingham).
-The festival takes puppetry of every kind to all corners of the city.
-It includes shows, workshops, talks, exhibitions and processions.
-2024 is the third Nottingham Puppet Festival.
+The 2024 Nottingham Puppet Festival was produced by the Theatre Royal & Royal Concert Hall and City Arts.
+The festival took puppetry of every kind to all corners of the city.
+It included shows, workshops, talks, exhibitions and processions.
+2024 was the third Nottingham Puppet Festival.

-City Arts’ contribution is focused on community outreach, artist development and a day long programme of free, accessible puppetry in Nottingham city centre.
+City Arts’ contribution was focused on community outreach, artist development and a day long programme of free, accessible puppetry in Nottingham city centre.
+City Arts’ events attracted a total live audience of over 16,000.

 Community Tours